Gouverneur Healthcare Services

 Estimated hours/week of didactics: 1 hour+

 - For the first two months of the training year, externs are required to attend weekly orientation workshops that provide introductions to various services in the department, child protection policies and protocols, domestic violence policies and protocols, etc. Thereafter a weekly didactic seminar meets, in which short courses are taught by psychology and social work staff.
-Current didactic seminar topics include: working with Asian patients, working with Latino patients, introduction to schema therapy, working with trauma, CBT for anxiety disorders, DSM-V diagnosis, mental hygiene law, focusing with countertransference, and others.
+Current didactic seminar topics include: working with Asian patients, working with Latino patients, introduction to schema therapy, working with trauma, CBT for anxiety disorders, DSM-V diagnosis, mental hygiene law, focusing, and others.
 Additionally, externs may attend Grand Rounds presentations offered for the entire department several times throughout the year.